 960 (lead time demand) + 720 (safety stock) = 1,680

 And there you have it!
-Once your stock hits 1,680 watches, you’ll need to place an order with your supplier; however, you’ll have enough to tide your business over until the new inventory arrives, even in the event of an unexpected surge in demand or supply chain issue.
+Once your stock hits 1,680 watches, you’ll need to place an order with your supplier; however, you’ll have enough to tide your business over until the new inventory arrives, even in the event of an unexpected surge in consumer demand or supply chain issue.

 How to avoid overstocking and understocking

 Retailers have been struggling with the battle of over and understocking since the very first store was established.
 On average, overstocks cost the average retailer 3.2% in lost revenue.
 On the other end of the spectrum, out-of-stock items cost roughly 4%.
 That’s a total of $253 billion worth of losses from the bottom line.
-So what can you do to minimize these losses and keep your inventory at optimal levels?
+So what can you do to minimize these losses and keep your inventory efficient and at optimal levels?

 Tip #1: Reduce any inventory that’s no longer relevant to the market